kiwidreamz/my-cs50-projects/README.md

 CS50 is Harvard University's Introduction to Computer Science.

-This includes lab exercices and problem sets.
+This includes both lab exercices and problem sets.